 Microprogrammed Control Unit in Computer Organization

-In computer design, the control unit or CU handles data and instruction flow inside the processor.
+In computer design, the control unit (CU) handles data and instruction flow inside the processor.
 The CU executes the instructions by producing control signals as and when needed.
 A microprogrammed control unit is a control unit where control signals are placed in a memory called control memory and are loaded along with microinstructions to govern the operation of the CPU.
 This methodology is contrasted with the hardwired control unit, which generates control signals from static logic circuits.

 What is a Microprogrammed Control Unit?